powsybl/powsybl-diagram/single-line-diagram/single-line-diagram-core/src/main/java/com/powsybl/sld/layout/zonebygrid/README.md

 The class `MatrixZoneLayoutModel` represents the matrix and the path finder information.
 The class `Matrix` represent a list of `MatrixCell`.

-The class `MatrixCell` represent all matrix cell information:
+The class `MatrixCell` stores information related to the matrix cell:
 - position (indexes) in the matrix : row, column
 - substation graph reference